 Apply Dawn dish soap to sliding glass doors, door knobs, hinges etc. It lasts much longer than any aerosol type spray that I have tried, and it’s non-toxic.
 It does a great job of cleaning the parts that it’s lubricating as well!

-19. Ice Pack
+19. Making A Gel Ice Pack

 Partially fill a strong zip-type sandwich bag with Dawn dish soap, close and freeze.
 The liquid soap stays cold much longer and it can be re-frozen many times.
 It will conform to the place you need an ice pack.

-20. Remove Paint and Grease from Hands
+20. Washing Paint & Grease Off Hands

-21. Keep Fruit Trees Aphid-Free
+21. Keeping Aphids Away From Fruit Trees

 Mix two tablespoons Dawn soap to a gallon of water and put in your sprayer.
-Try to get spray both sides of the leaves, branches and the tree trunks.
+Try to get the spray on both sides of the leaves, branches and the tree trunks.
 Let sit for about 15 minutes and then rinse the trees THOROUGHLY!

-22. Tub and Shower Cleaner
+22. Cleaning Your Tub & Shower

-23. Repel Ants
+23. Repelling Ants

 24. Stripping Cloth Diapers